iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### WorkspaceResourceNames

+[WorkspaceResourceName]($backend)s identify resources within a `WorkspaceContainer`.
+There are no restrictions on the format of a `WorkspaceResourceName`, other than they are limited to 1024 characters and may not start or end with a blank character.

 > Note: WorkspaceResourceNames must be unique for each resource type.
-But, it is possible to have a string, a blob, and a file resource in the same `WorkspaceContainer` with the same `WorkspaceResourceName`.
+But, it is possible to have a `string`, a `blob`, and a `file` resource in the same `WorkspaceContainer` with the same `WorkspaceResourceName`.

 ### SettingDictionary Resources

+It is often useful to store `SettingDictionary`s in a `WorkspaceContainer`, so they can be distributed, versioned, aliased, and access controlled.
+This can be easily accomplished by storing the stringified JSON representation of the `settingDictionary` as a `string` resource and using [Workspace.loadSettingsDictionary]($backend) to load it.